NXT 2.0 TV preview: The card for Tuesday's USA Network show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for tonight’s NXT 2.0 television show.
+The following matches and events are advertised for Tuesday’s NXT 2.0 television show.

 -Cora Jade vs. Zoey Stark